 If you notice these flies and do nothing, figuring that they will go away on their own, you are in for a surprise.
-Adult female whiteflies can produce up to 400 eggs, which can hatch in about a week—which means these flies multiply like crazy and can completely ruin a garden.
+Adult female whiteflies can produce up to 400 eggs, which can hatch in about a week - meaning these flies multiply like crazy and can completely ruin a garden.
 We always receive more whitefly calls in the spring and summer, as higher temperatures speed up their life-cycle and whiteflies hatch from their eggs faster.

 Since these insects are extremely difficult to get rid of once they have infested and begun to multiply (and because they can be resistant to pesticides) it is important to be proactive and put into place some prevention strategies.